Pentagon bans Confederate flag in way to avoid Trump’s wrath

 Confederate flags, monuments and military base names have become a national flashpoint in the weeks since the death of George Floyd.
 Protesters decrying racism have targeted Confederate monuments in multiple cities.
 Some state officials are considering taking them down, but they face vehement opposition in some areas.

+Army Gen. Mark Milley, chair of the Joint Chiefs of Staff, said in a statement that the American flag is the symbol of the Constitution that service members swore to protect.
+He added, “Each of us must create (and) maintain an environment of cohesion across the Joint Force.
+One way to do that is to always honor our American Flag.”

 According to a Defense Department official familiar with the matter, the decision not to name a specific prohibited flag was to ensure the policy would be apolitical and could withstand potential legal challenges based on free speech.
-The official said the White House is aware of the new policy.
+The official said that the White House is aware of the new policy and that it takes effect immediately.

 According to Esper’s memo, the display of unauthorized flags — such as the Confederate banner carried during the Civil War — is acceptable in museums, historical exhibits, works of art or other educational programs.